To file online, you log in with your electronic id card, a token or via Itsme.

 Don’t forget to sign

+This sounds obvious, but every year there are taxpayers who save the tax return without signing it.
 The tax return is not filed unless you sign with your PIN code (if you have an electronic id card) or with your access code.
 Spouses and partners who file a joint tax return must log on and sign separately with their PIN code or access code.
-As long as both spouses and partners have not signed, the return is not filed.
+It is only when both spouses and partners have signed, that the return is filed.

 When you have both signed, you receive a confirmation of the date and time of filing.
 I suggest you print it or save a copy.